-Afon Wen is a wide beach of sand and shingle, backed by banks of boulder clay and some sea defence walls.
+Afon Wen (pronounced 'av-on-wen') is a wide beach of sand and shingle, backed by banks of boulder clay and some sea defence walls.
 Most of the beach's visitors come from the Hafan-y-Mor holiday park which is on the western side.
-The beach has a very shallow gradient, making it generally safe for swimming and paddling.
-It can be reached by a narrow lane from the Afon Wen roundabout on the A497, which leads down to a bridge under the railway.
+It can be reached by a narrow lane from the Afon Wen roundabout on the A497, which leads down to a bridge under the railway and next to the Afon Wen stream.
 There is very limited space here for both parking and turning.
 Access to the beach from here is a level walk of about 200 yards along a gravel path.
+The shore has very little gradient.
+This makes it generally safe for swimming and paddling, and also means that the water warms up quickly on sunny days.
+Towards the eastern end, the Afon Dwyfor emerges onto the shore, having been pushed about a mile eastwards by longshore drift to its present location.
 Dogs are allowed at all times.

 The photos were taken at high tide.